Open-Telecoms-Data/open-fibre-data-standard/docs/primer/scopeandkeyconcepts.md

 * Fibres count
 * The active technologies in use (e.g. DWDM)
 * The transmission rate of the span
-* That type of supporting infrastructure (e.g. duct, pole or pylon).
+* The type of supporting infrastructure (e.g. duct, pole or pylon).

 ```